AP Analysis: Investors ‘guessing’ on virus, assuming worst

 And the unconventional approach the Fed took during the financial crisis — buying up bonds to push long-term rates lower — doesn’t offer much stimulus when long-term rates are already at record lows.

-Mark Zandi, chief economist at Moody’s Analytics, said that Congress should consider passing a $100 billion package to provide emergency unemployment benefits for people who can’t work because of virus-related shutdowns.
-The funds would also cover medical costs of people who get the virus and who do not have adequate insurance coverage.
+Mark Zandi, chief economist at Moody’s Analytics, said that Congress should consider passing a $100 billion package to provide emergency unemployment benefits for people who can’t work because of virus-related shutdown and cover medical costs of people who get the virus and who do not have adequate insurance coverage.

-“If Congress gets this together quickly, it would help to soothe frayed nerves from the falling markets,” Zandi said.

 FLIGHT TO SAFETY